Challenge Course

 Parking Lot RC is immediately adjacent to the course and has limited daily visitor spots available for purchase at the automated kiosk.
 Parking Lot 11 and SV are a five-minute walk in either direction and have daily visitor spots also available for purchase at the automated kiosk.

-Chartered busses may drop off and pick up directly at SCRC.
+Chartered buses may drop off and pick up directly at SCRC.
 You must coordinate bus details when you make your reservation.
 Busses may not wait at the facility entrance.
-During your program, busses must either depart campus and find space to wait off-campus or may reserve and pay for one of the limited bus turnout spaces on campus in advance.
+During your program, buses must either depart campus and find space to wait off-campus or may reserve and pay for one of the limited bus turnout spaces on campus in advance.
 Ask about this when you coordinate your reservation.

 Prices and Date Availability